Dinesh-Adhithya-H/modelling-infectious-disease/README.md

 # modelling-infectious-disease
 Introduction :

-The set of codes are model infectious disease spreading using compartmental models and are extensions for the simple SIR model.
+The set of codes are used model infectious disease spreading using compartmental models and are extensions for the  SIR model.

 Contents :